-While chignons can look fantastic embellished with flowers and pretty pins, I would forgo them for an interview.
+Chignons are very similar to low buns and low ponytails, so you get the best of both worlds with more flair.
+Chignons are traditionally worn low and pinned under.
+While chignons can look fantastic with bling pins or flowers, I would forgo them for an interview.
 They are beautiful by themselves and don’t need the added accessories.
 A few twists of the hair before being pinned under is also a great addition to a chignon.